 Instructions to the editor: please make the following changes from P88L1 to P88L4 in the subclause 9.4.2.335 DMG Sensing Measurement Session element in D4.0 as shown below:

-The RX Initiator field is set to 1 if the sensing initiator is the sensing receiver in bistatic sensing, and to 0 if the sensing initiator is the sensing transmitter in bistatic sensing.
-This field is reserved if the Sensing Type field is not set to 2 (Bistatic).
+The RX Initiator field is set to 1 if the sensing initiator is the sensing receiver in coordinated bistatic or bistatic sensing, and to 0 if the sensing initiator is the sensing transmitter in coordinated bistatic or bistatic sensing.
+This field is reserved if the Sensing Type field is not set to 1 (coordinated bistatic) or 2 (Bistatic).

 CID 6125, 6126